ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 In the remote monad theory, there are two key concepts:

- * We split our monadic primitives into commands and procedures.
+ * Split the monadic primitives into commands and procedures.
     * **Commands** do not have a result value (typically `()` in Haskell), and
     * **Procedures** have a result.

    There are restrictions on commands and procedures, specifically that they can be serializable.
- * We choose a bundling strategy.
-There are three that have been investigated.
+ * Choosing a bundling strategy.
+There are two that were documented in the original paper.
-    * **Weak** - a bundle of a single command or a single procedure, and
+    * **Weak**        - a bundle of a single command or a single procedure, or
-    * **Strong** - a bundle of a sequence of commands, optionally terminated by a procedure, and
+    * **Strong**      - a bundle of a sequence of commands, optionally terminated by a procedure.
-    * **Applicative** - a bundle of commands and procedures bound together by an applicative functor.
+    * **Applicative** - a bundle of a sequence of commands and procedures, held together using an applicative functor.

 By factoring our primitives, we can automatically split up a monadic computation into maximal bundles, and then use a transport layer to send, execute and get